 The backhoe Dredge AJ Fournier, with Captain Dean Chambers and his crew, led the way.
-Their mission was not only to dredge and clear the bottom as quickly as possible, but also to maintain the peace out in the navigational channel.
+Their mission was not only to dredge and clear the bottom as quickly as possible but also to maintain the peace in the navigational channel.
 This narrow 2-mile stretch is near a fully functioning Port, situated between two drawbridges, winding with two 90-degree turns, combined with entire fleets of the mega yachts, fishing charters, and "drunken sailors."
-Keeping the peace would be not be an easy feat.
-There stood the Dredge AJ with scow, large and utilitarian, among a sea of gleaming mega yachts.
-Grease-covered steel-toed boots side-by-side with squeaky clean white boat shoes.
+Keeping the peace would not be an easy feat.
+There stood the Dredge AJ Fournier with a scow, large and utilitarian, among a sea of gleaming mega yachts.
+Grease-covered steel-toed boots were side-by-side with squeaky clean white boat shoes.
 Luckily, we were greeted with open arms by most of the marine industry stakeholders.
-The Project, after all, is a huge benefit to the area, especially during the Boat Show Season in the fall, when mega yachts from all over the world come to Fort Lauderdale.
-Captain Chambers and his crew worked diligently and made it a point to continuously communicate and coordinate with the surrounding vessels and marinas on a daily basis.
+After all, the project is a huge benefit to the area, especially during the Boat Show Season in the fall, when mega yachts from all over the world come to Fort Lauderdale.
+Captain Chambers and his crew worked diligently and made it a point to continuously communicate and coordinate with the surrounding vessels and marinas daily.
 This information was vital for daily and future planning.

 The bulk of the project was typical of most dredging assignments: dig, move, dig, move, scow swap, dig, move, etc. The exception on this project was the two drawbridges, which acted as our 'start' and 'finish' lines.
 These drawbridges serve as the main arteries feeding the sunny beaches and marinas along the A1A highway with a steady flow of locals, spring breakers, and cruise ship tourists, while also allowing the boating community to traverse freely up and down the Intracoastal.
 Without these bridges, life as every local knows it would cease to be.
 The last thing anyone would want is a disabled bridge due to an inadvertent slice of a cable.
-The actual number of current and retired utilities running under these bridges was mind-boggling, and the record drawings of these utilities were not precise, and in some instances, were non-existent.
-At the beginning of the project we had employed the services of a utility location company, which provided a little bit more insight.
-But, because most of these utilities were either inside, or just below, the allowable depth of the project, we required more information.
+The actual number of current and retired utilities running under these bridges was mind-boggling.
+The record drawings of these utilities were not precise, and in some instances, were non-existent.
+At the beginning of the project, we had employed a utility location company's services, which provided a little more insight.
+But, because most of these utilities were either inside or just below the allowable depth of the project, we required more information.
 With the combined efforts of our project engineer Kyle Reeves and one very capable dive company, in conjunction with some nighttime surgical dredging, all went off without incident.

-Even though the material was initially thought to be highly desirable as sub-base for roadways and parking lots, it had an extraordinarily high lime rock-bearing ratio (LBR).
+Even though the material was initially thought to be highly desirable as a sub-base for roadways and parking lots, it had an extraordinarily high lime rock-bearing ratio (LBR).
 This meant that getting a continuous stream of commercial projects that required the volume we had at the site was a challenge.
 Unable to move the material out fast enough made the process of storage quite an undertaking.
-Ordinarily the dewatering process would have produced a nice cake-like substance that would stack easily and dry in no time; this was not the case at the DMMA.
-Keeping up with the production rate of the AJ required a relatively quick turnaround time for the offloading of scows; even with three scows in rotation.
-The end result was trying to contain the slurry while simultaneously trying to dry out the mountain in which the freshly delivered slop needed to be stored.
-The size of the site was not exactly proportional to the amount of material that ended up being stockpiled there.
+Ordinarily, the dewatering process would have produced a nice cake-like substance that would stack easily and dry in no time; this was not the case at the DMMA.
+Keeping up with the production rate of the AJ required relatively quick turnaround time for the offloading of scows, even with three scows in rotation.
+The result was trying to contain the slurry while simultaneously trying to dry out the mountain in which the freshly delivered slop needed to be stored.
+The site's size was not exactly proportional to the amount of material that ended up being stockpiled there.
 The dredging and offloading operations were no more than 6 miles away from one another, yet somehow being at the DMMA was like being on another planet; the days were longer, the sun was hotter, and the bugs were bigger.
 To the credit of the entire crew at DMMA, the project was completed.
-Over 205,000 cubic yards of material were dewatered, offloaded, stacked and trucked out.
+Over 205,000 cubic yards of material was dewatered, offloaded, stacked, and trucked out.